About Block by Block

 — UN-Habitat Global Space Programme Annual Report

-The Block by Block Foundation is a registered 501(c)(3) nonprofit, officially formed in 2015 to amplify the program’s impact after Microsoft acquired Mojang.
-Block by Block actively supports the New Urban Agenda and the UN’s Sustainable Development Goals, and is one of only a handful of nonprofit organizations whose work directly supports Goal 11, Sustainable Cities and Communities.
+The Block by Block Foundation was formed in 2015 to amplify the program’s impact after Microsoft acquired Mojang.
+Block by Block has actively supported the New Urban Agenda and the UN’s Sustainable Development Goals with an emphasis on Goal 11, Sustainable Cities and Communities.

-The Block by Block Foundation is run by a collaborative, highly committed team representing Mojang, Microsoft, and UN-Habitat as well as world-renowned experts in public space, urban development, and the urban poor.
+Block by Block was founded by a collaborative, highly committed team representing Mojang, Microsoft, and UN-Habitat as well as world-renowned experts in public space, urban development, and the urban poor.